jonnymind/SIRPAS/Books/Rulebook.md

 But in some scenarios, the **TT** may represent a lived experience that needs to be formalized, a token of *being ready* to take the step of the formal training.

+### Cascade Attributes

+Cascade attributes are attributes that can be be trained multiple times, each of them representing a single attempt in repeated checks.

+For example, some combat skills can be used only once per combat turn.
+To use them multiple times in a turn, a second version of the same skill must be trained.

+In the player sheet, they will be indicated as "Composite skill / 1", "Composite Skill / 2" and so on.
+If the composite skill is specialized, it will be indicated as "Skill/specialization / 1", "Skill/specialization / 2" and so on.

+Composite attributes are still targeted as a single one by attribute-targeting advantages and disadvantages.

+For example, if "Active Mitigation" is a combat specialized and composite attribute, and **Swordfight** is a combat style, the advantage **Expert / Active Mitigation / Swordfight** will cover all the versions of **Active Mitigation / Swordfight**.

 ### Temporary attribute variations